Welcome | Get started | Dive into Lino | Contribute | Reference

 and getlino

-for a package lino_book
+repository contains Python source code for a package

-The book also includes the developer documentation for a set of "privileged" applications (Lino Noi, Lino Tera, Lino Avanti, ...) because it's difficult to explain Lino without examples, and because real applications are the best example.
+The book repository also includes the developer documentation for a set of “privileged” applications (Lino Noi, Lino Tera, Lino Avanti, …) because it’s difficult to explain Lino without examples, and because real applications are the best example.

 Otherwise every newer typical Lino application has its own doctree.
 Lino Amici is an example.
 The doctree of amici can refer to the book via Intersphinx.